dhruvsh-1729/flipkartgrid_blockchain-23/readme.md

-# Getting Started with Lottery Frontend Dapp
+# Getting Started with HRM management

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).